 Thermodynamics deals with heat and temperature, and the inter-conversion of heat and other energy forms.

-Thermal equilibrium: State of a system is an equilibrium state if the macroscopic variables that characterise the system do not change.
+Thermal equilibrium: State of a system is an equilibrium state if the macroscopic variables that characterize the system do not change.
 Two systems at the same temperature are said to be in thermal equilibrium with each other.

-Diathermic wall: It is a conducting wall that allows flow of heat.
+Diathermic wall: It is a conducting wall that allows the flow of heat.
 In this case, thermal equilibrium can be attained.

 Zeroth Law of Thermodynamics